Part of System Constraints

 And:

-“What safe new feedback does the system still need?”
+“What safe feedback, capacity or stability does the system need?”

-This dynamic often appears in the Unwanted Output article series: patterns where your conscious intention wants something different from what your system produces.
+This dynamic often appears in the Unwanted Behavioral Patterns article series: patterns where your conscious intention wants something different from what your system produces.
 Insight makes the pattern visible; safe feedback helps the system learn something new.

 Where insight and change connect within HSP